msp1974/homeassistant-jlrincontrol/README.md

 - Last Trip
 - All Vehicle Data (see Note 3)

+Has buttons for

+- Honk Blink
+- Reset Alarm
+- Update from Vehicle

+Has switches for

+- Climate (ICE only)
+- Preconditioning (EV & PHEV only)
+- Guardian Mode
+- Service Mode
+- Transport Mode
+- Journey Recording

 And has services for

 - Update Health Status (forces update from vehicle)